pyrochlore/obsidian-tracker/README.md

 This is an [Obsidian](https://obsidian.md/) plugin that helps you track tags and/or texts in daily notes.

 For example, we can track simple tag (#exercise-pushup), value-attached tag (#weight:60kg), nested tag (#finance/bank1/transfer:100000USD) and/or text '⭐' over a specified period of time.
-Currently, a line chart will be generated to represent the data.
+Currently, a line chart or templated texts will be generated to represent the data.

 <img src="images/screenshot.png" width="800">